-- 1.5 The Project is a designated project under Item A.6 of Part I, Schedule 2 of the EIAO: "A transport depot located less than 200 m from the nearest boundary of an existing or planned (a) residential area; (b) place of worship; (c) educational institution; or (d) health care institution". - 1.6 Pursuant to section 5(7)(a) of the EIAO, the Director of Environmental Protection (the Director) issues this EIA study brief to the Applicant to carry out an EIA study. - 1.7 The purpose of this EIA study is to provide information on the nature and extent of environmental impacts arising from the construction and operation of the Project and associated works that will take place concurrently.
-This information will contribute to decisions by the Director on: - (i) the overall acceptability of any adverse environmental consequences that are likely to arise as a result of the Project; - (ii) the conditions and requirements for the detailed design, construction and operation of the Project to mitigate against adverse environmental consequences wherever practicable; and - (iii) the acceptability of residual impacts after the proposed mitigation measures are implemented.
+- 1.5 Pursuant to section 5(7)(a) of the EIAO, the Director of Environmental Protection (the Director) issues this EIA study brief to the Applicant to carry out an EIA study. - 1.6 The purpose of this EIA study is to provide information on the environmental impacts arising from the carrying out of the Project and associated works that will take place concurrently.
+This information will contribute to decisions by the Director on: - (i) the overall acceptability of any adverse environmental consequences that are likely to arise as a result of the Project and associated works, and their staged implementation; - (ii) the conditions and requirements for the detailed design of construction and land decontamination work to mitigate against adverse environmental consequences; and - (iii) the acceptability of residual impacts, if any, after the proposed mitigation measures are implemented.